rolldone/pipejob/README.md

  - If a `goto_job` names a job that is not present in the effective execution order (`pipeline.runs`), `pipejob` will look for that job in the declared `jobs:` list.
 If found, the runner will insert the target job immediately after the current job and transfer execution there.
 After the inserted job finishes, execution continues with the remaining jobs from the original `runs` order.
 Note: this insertion may cause the same job to run twice if it also appears later in `pipeline.runs`.

+Additional resume behavior:

+ - When a `goto_job` is triggered from inside a job (for example from a `when` rule, legacy `conditions`, or as an `else_action`), `pipejob` will by default treat the jump as a temporary detour: it transfers execution to the target job immediately, and after the target job completes it resumes the remaining steps from the original job.
+ - To implement this the runner inserts a one‑off "resume" job at runtime containing only the remaining steps from the original job.
+The resume job is executed exactly once and then discarded.
+The generated resume job name follows the pattern `<original>-resume-<timestamp>` (timestamp in nanoseconds) and will appear in logs for traceability.
+ - If you do not want this detour-and-return behavior (i.e., you want a permanent transfer where the original job's remaining steps are skipped), let me know and we can add an explicit flag or alternate action (for example `goto_job.permanent: true` or a separate `call_job` action) to support that semantic.

 Examples: